thepdt/gallereasy/README.md

 ## Sctipts
 `npm start` for developing (it runs webpack-dev-server)
+Please, DO NOT run `npm update`.
+Just wait...

 `npm run build` to run a dev build

+## If it has trouble with webpack
 1. Open a terminal window (command prompt) on the node_modules folder outside of your project folder

 2. Uninstall webpack and webpack-dev-server: